Cristopher2874/PracticeProblems/MetaPractice/Notes/SolvingProblems.md

 #### 3. Look up for the brute force solution

-* Stupid way to do it, supposing I don't know aany algorithms
+* Stupid way to do it, supposing I don't know any algorithms
 * Figure out the complexity and how to improve it.

 #### 4. Optimize